ZsBT/hass-w1000-portal/README.md

 ## Changelog

-  - 2022-11-22: fixed bug occured when report name list included space in configuration.yaml
+  - 2022-11-22: fixed bug that occured when report name list included space in configuration.yaml

 ## Usage